Retrieving data with Perl DBI DBD::ODBC

 $sth->execute(($param1, $param2));

-Note You must pass the array of parameters in the order which you want them to match the parameter markers in the SQL. i.e. in the above example $param1 will substitute the first parameter marker in "col1 = ?" and $param2 will substitute the parameter marker in "col2 = ?".
+Note You must pass the array of parameters in the order that you want them to match the parameter markers in the SQL.
+In the above example, $param1 substitutes the first parameter marker in col1 = ? and $param2 substitutes the parameter marker in col2 = ?.

-Note You cannot use parameter markers in place of column names e.g. select ? from table or select * from table where ? = 'A'.
+Note You can't use parameter markers in place of column names.
+For example, select ? from table or select * from table where ? = 'A'.

-When passing the parameters to the execute method a default binding type is used.
+When passing the parameters to the execute method, a default binding type is used.
 DBD::ODBC attempts to find out what the parameter markers represent and bind the parameters as the same type.
-If your ODBC driver does not have the ODBC API SQLDescribeParam then a string binding is used (SQL_VARCHAR).
-You can also bind the parameters yourself before the execute call and in this way you can specify how the parameters should be bound:
+If your ODBC driver does not have the ODBC API SQLDescribeParam, a string binding is used (SQL_VARCHAR).
+You can also bind the parameters yourself before the execute call, and in this way, you can specify how the parameters should be bound:

 # import SQL types for use in bind_param method: